Karenxzr/IDHmut/README.md

 </p>

 ## 1. Tiling Slides
-The first step is to tile slides into patches and store patches into specified folder.
+The first step is to tile the slides into patches and store them into specified folder.
 A csv file with two columns ('SVS_Path','PatientID') is required to store svs file paths and IDs.
 See csv folder for example file for --df_path argument.

 User has to assign two arguments: --df_path and --target_path

-Example command:
+### Basic command:

 `python3 Tiling.py --df_path '/path/to/csv/tilingslides.csv' --target_path '/root/folder/path/for/tiles' `